 Large and Long Programs at Gemini Observatory

-All instruments and their modes that are fully commissioned at the time of this announcement are eligible for LPs.
+All instruments and their modes that are fully commissioned at the time of this announcement are eligible for LLPs.
 See FAQ Question #1 for a complete list.
-All observing modes are eligible for LPs, including the new priority visiting observing mode and targets of opportunity.
+All observing modes are eligible for LLPs, including priority visiting observing mode and targets of opportunity.